JakeOtto/python_practice/chapter1/README.md

 In this chapter, you'll work towards seven of the module's ten learning
 objectives:

-1. Execute Python code in two different ways
+* Execute Python code in two different ways
-2. Make a plan using problem decomposition and experimentation
+* Make a plan using problem decomposition and experimentation
-3. Describe and use variables
+* Describe and use variables
-4. Describe and use conditionals
+* Describe and use conditionals
-5. Describe and use control flow
+* Describe and use control flow
-6. Describe and use methods
+* Describe and use methods and functions
-7. Build programs using all of the above!
+* Build programs using all of the above!

 These will come in later chapters:

-1. Describe and use lists
+* Describe and use lists
-2. Describe and use dictionaries
+* Describe and use dictionaries
-3. Describe and use classes
+* Describe and use classes

 ## The Big Picture